Church Coombe

 Church Coombe is a hamlet in the parish of Redruth, Cornwall, England.
-Church Combe is situated 1 mi south-west of Redruth and lies in the Cornwall and West Devon Mining Landscape which was designated as a World Heritage Site in 2006.
+It is situated 1 mi south-west of Redruth and lies in the Cornwall and West Devon Mining Landscape which was designated as a World Heritage Site in 2006.
 It is in the civil parish of Carn Brea.

-Church Coombe lies just to the east of the neolithic hilltop enclosure at Carn Brea, which is an ancient monument listed by English Heritage.
+Church Coombe lies just to the east of the Neolithic hilltop enclosure at Carn Brea, which is an ancient monument listed by English Heritage.